 How to Make Them

-Finally, fold in your chocolate chips, saving a few for pressing into the tops of the cookies when they finish baking if desired.
-Cover the dough with plastic wrap and let it chill in the fridge for 30 minutes.
-You can prep your cookie sheets with parchment and gather your cooling racks and cookie scoop while you wait.
+Add your chocolate chips, saving a few for pressing into the tops of the cookies when they finish baking (makes ’em extra pretty!).
+Cover the dough tightly and let it chill in the fridge for at least 30 minutes so the flavors develop and the cookies don’t spread too much.

-Roll about 2 Tablespoons of dough between your palms (makes them more round and uniform after baking, if you don’t care about such things simply drop them right on the baking sheet, unformed).
+Scoop the dough, and I like to roll it into a smooth ball before baking.
+This makes them more round and uniform after baking, but if you don’t care about such things simply drop them right on the baking sheet, unformed).
 Give the cookies some room on the baking sheet so they don’t spread into each other.

-Bake until the edges are just starting to turn a very light golden brown, then remove from the oven (bonus points if the centers of the cookies look almost underdone still).
-If desired, you can and should press a few additional chocolate chips in the tops of your cookies now.
+Bake until the edges are just (!) starting to turn a very light golden brown, then remove from the oven (bonus points if the centers of the cookies look almost underdone still).
+If you saved some chocolate chips, press them gently into the tops of your chocolate chip cookies now.

-SAM’S TIP: Don’t over-bake your cookies!
+SAM’S TIP: I can’t stress this enough, don’t over-bake your cookies!
 Pull them out when the centers are still slightly underdone; they’ll finish baking outside the oven on the hot cookie sheets.
-I use this trick for so many of my soft and chewy cookie recipes, like my oatmeal chocolate chip cookies and M&M cookies.
+I use this trick for all of my softest, chewiest cookie recipes, like my oatmeal chocolate chip cookies and peanut butter cookies.

 Frequently Asked Questions